Budapestby VisitCity Guides

 The buildings housing Budapest's museums often rival their collections in terms of historical and architectural significance.
 Many occupy palaces, historic mansions, or purpose-built structures that represent important architectural movements.

-The Museum of Applied Arts stands out for its exceptional Art Nouveau design, featuring Ödön Lechner's distinctive Hungarian architectural style with colorful Zsolnay ceramic decorations and folk-inspired motifs.
-The building's innovative use of materials and decorative elements makes it a masterpiece of Hungarian architecture.
+The Museum of Applied Arts stands out for its exceptional Art Nouveau design. Ödön Lechner's distinctive Hungarian architectural style includes colorful Zsolnay ceramic decorations and folk-inspired motifs.
+We think the building's innovative use of materials and decorative elements makes it a masterpiece of Hungarian architecture.

-Several museums occupy sections of Buda Castle, allowing visitors to experience royal apartments and medieval architecture alongside artistic and historical collections.
+Several museums occupy sections of Buda Castle, so you get to experience royal apartments and medieval architecture alongside artistic and historical collections.
 The castle's multiple courtyards and wings provide varied architectural contexts for different museum experiences.

 The recently constructed House of Hungarian Music represents contemporary museum architecture, with its innovative design incorporating sustainable materials and cutting-edge acoustic technology.
-The building's integration with City Park demonstrates how modern museum architecture can complement historic urban landscapes.
+We were impressed by how the building's integration with City Park demonstrates how modern museum architecture can complement historic urban landscapes.

 Modern facade of the House of Hungarian Music in City Park with its unique perforated roof design